Brazil police: Remains found those of British journalist

 “The confirmation (of Phillips’ remains) was made based on dental examinations and anthropological forensics,” Federal Police said in a statement.
 “Work is ongoing for a complete identification of the remains so we can determine the cause of death, and also the dynamics of the crime and the hiding of the bodies.”

-Police also arrested Pelado’s brother, fisherman Oseney da Costa de Oliveira, 41.
+Police also arrested Pelado’s brother, fisherman Oseney da Costa de Oliveira.

+The remains had arrived in the capital city of Brasilia on Thursday for forensics to work.

-The area where the Phillips and Pereira went missing has seen violent conflicts between fishermen, poachers, and government agents.
+The area where Phillips and Pereira went missing has seen violent conflicts between fishermen, poachers, and government agents.

-Federal police said others may have participated in the crime but that organized criminal groups did not appear to be involved in the murders.
+Federal police said others may have participated in the crime but that organized criminal groups did not appear to be involved.

 UNIVAJA, the local Indigenous association for whom Pereira was working, criticized that conclusion.
 It said in a statement the investigation had not considered the existence of a criminal organization financing illegal fishing and poaching in the Javari Valley Indigenous Territory.

-“That was why Bruno Pereira became one of the main targets of this criminal group, as well as other UNIVAJA, members who received death threats,” the statement said..
+“That was why Bruno Pereira became one of the main targets of this criminal group, as well as other UNIVAJA members who received death threats,” the statement said.

 President Jair Bolsonaro, a frequent critic of journalists and Indigenous experts, has drawn criticism that the government didn’t get involved fast enough.
 Earlier, he criticized Phillips in an interview, saying without evidence that locals in the area where he went missing didn’t like him and that he should have been more careful in the region.